Hip Dip Surgery vs BBL: Which Is Best for Your Goals?

 Yes, revision fat grafting may be an option once healing is complete.

-Does everyone lose some transferred fat?
+Does everyone lose some of the transferred fat?

 Yes.
 Some fat loss is normal, which is why surgeons plan conservatively.